isabella232/bas-style-kit-jekyll-theme/README.md

 See the *Website feedback* section for more information.

-### Assets

-All assets in this theme are scoped to the `bsk-jekyll` directory.

-**Note:** In the longer term, all of these assets are due to be hosted within the BAS CDN, rather than within each website that uses this theme.
-This makes such sites more consistent, and gives performance benefits using browser caching.

-**Note:** To include JavaScript files, after the page has loaded, see the *JavaScript* section.

-#### `bsk-jekyll/bas-style-kit-jekyll-theme.scss`

-CSS styles specific to this theme, designed to be the same for each site using this theme.

-**Note:** This file **SHOULD NOT** be overiden, use `css/main.scss` instead.

-**Note:** This file currently contains some styles that are waiting to be merged with the upstream Style Kit project.

-#### `bsk-jekyll/img/apple-touch-icon.png`

-Image used if this website is pinned to the start screen of a smartphone.

-**Note:** The name of this file is conventional, and **SHOULD NOT** be changed.
-It **MAY** be overiden if needed.

-#### `bsk-jekyll/js/cookie-banner.js`

-Simple script to set a cookie when the user dismisses the cookie banner.
-If this cookie is present the banner will not be shown on subsequent pages for a period of 30 days.
-After this time the banner will be shown again, until dismissed again for another 30 days.

-See the *JavaScript* section for more information on how this file is loaded.

-#### `css/main.scss`

-CSS styles specific to each website.
-This file is empty by default and is designed to be overiden by each website.

-**Note:** This file is included in the *head* include, and so **SHOULD NOT** be removed to avoid 404 errors.
-It **MAY** be left empty if not needed.

-**Note:** This file will not be moved to the BAS CDN.

 ### Config options

 There are a number of general config options which **SHOULD** be set for this theme: